How Inlet Temperature Affects Your Air Flow

 - Temperature of the air when it enters the compressor

-In this article, we will focus on air temperature and its impacts on air flow.
+This article will focus on air temperature and its impacts on air flow.

 If you are mounting an air compressor to an internal combustion engine or in any type of enclosure, the ambient air temperature around the compressor can rise well above the outside ambient temperature.